Q3 LERI from Wall Street Horizon Continues to Show Unease in Corporate America

 The timing of a firm's earnings release is one indicator of its financial health, according to findings from several independent academic studies.
 The LERI tracks the number of off-trend earnings date confirmations reported later or earlier than their historical average at US publicly traded companies with market capitalizations of $250M and higher.

 A reading over 100 indicates more companies are delaying earnings reports acting as a "yellow flag" for investors to monitor with caution.
-For the Q3 2023 earnings season (reported in Q2), Wall Street Horizon reports a LERI of 122, which is a slight decrease from the Q1 2023 reading of 126.
+For the Q3 2023 earnings season (reported in Q4), Wall Street Horizon reports a LERI of 122, which is a slight decrease from the Q2 2023 reading of 126.

 "On a macro index or a micro level, the LERI is one more piece of the puzzle, but it might be very helpful in terms of asking 'Should I be biasing myself to the long side or the short side?
 Should I be biasing myself toward being long vol or short vol going into earnings?'" said Steve Sosnick, Chief Strategist at Interactive Brokers.